-The strong ozone slant path dependency of Koherent in Figure 10 also reflects this seasonal trend of the deviations, since larger SZA and corresponding higher air-masses are more pronounced in winter season than in summer season.
-Figure 10 b) shows the ozone slant path dependency restricted to one month with an almost constant stratospheric ozone temperature of around 230 K. The graph reveals, that the slant path dependency is significantly lower (-0.0015%/TOC·AMF) than for the entire

-405 period over all seasons (-0.0033%/TOC·AMF).
+The strong ozone slant path dependency of Koherent in Fig. 10 also reflects this seasonal trend of the deviations, since larger SZAs and corresponding higher air masses are more pronounced in the winter season than in the summer season.
+Figure 10b shows the ozone slant path dependency restricted to 1 month with an almost constant stratospheric ozone temperature of around 230 K. The graph reveals that the slant path dependency is significantly lower ( $-0.0015 \% / TOC \times AMF$ ) than that for the entire period over all seasons ( $-0.0033 \% / TOC \times AMF$ ).
 This supports the conclusion that the strong slant path dependency is caused by biases due to stratospheric temperature differences.

-However, slant path dependency could also be caused by stray light, which biases the ozone at large airmasses.
-As mentioned in the introduction and stated in (Zuber et al., 2018a), the BTS array-spectroradiometer suffers from straylight at short wavelengths (below 310 nm) at high SZA.
-A potential effect of this remaining straylight can explain the increase of the
+However, slant path dependency could also be caused by stray light, which biases the ozone at large air masses.
+As mentioned in the Introduction and stated in Zuber et al. (2018a), the BTS array spectroradiometer suffers from stray light at short wavelengths (below 310 nm) at high SZAs.
+A potential effect of this remaining stray light can explain the increase of the differences at high slant paths above 900 DU as shown in Fig. 10b.
+The slope of the slant path dependency of -0.0015 % / TOC × AMF is comparable to the slant path dependency between a single- and a double-monochromator Brewer with a slope of -0.0017 % / TOC × AMF (Fig. 6).
+However, a proper assessment of the effect of stray light from Koherent can only be addressed when the effect of stratospheric temperature is corrected.
+Based on this dataset, where the stratospheric temperature is not included, the biases from stratospheric ozone temperature seem to be much stronger than a potential effect of stray light.

-- 410 differences at high slant paths above 900 DU as shown in Figure 10 b).
-The slope of the slant path dependency of -0.0015%/TOC·AMF is comparable to the slant path dependency between a single and a double monochromator Brewer with a slope of -0.0017%/TOC·AMF (Figure 6).
-However, a proper assessment of the effect of straylight from Koherent, can only be addressed when the effect of stratospheric temperature is corrected.
-Based on this dataset, where the stratospheric temperature is not included, the biases from stratospheric ozone temperature seem to be much stronger than a potential effect - 415 of straylight. - For BTS Solar, potential straylight impact on TOC is less pronounced.
-In figure 2, a slight deviation of 5 DU can be observed in the early morning at high SZA.
-The statistical analysis of the slant path dependency reveals a linear slope of -0.00056%/TOC·AMF, which is less than for single monochromator Brewers.
-Practically the measurement range of TOC is comparable since the TOC values of double monochromator Brewers at high SZA/AMF are usually not used due to too low - 420 SNR (e.g. DWD applies an AMF filter >3.5 single monochromator Brewer or AMF >4 double monochromator to TOC values.
+For BTS-Solar, potential stray-light impact on TOC is less pronounced.
+In Fig. 2, a slight deviation of 5 DU can be observed in the early morning at high SZAs.
+The statistical analysis of the slant path dependency reveals a linear slope of -0.00056 % / TOC × AMF, which is less than for single-monochromator Brewers.
+Practically the measurement range of TOC is comparable since the TOC values of double-monochromator Brewers at high SZAs/AMF are usually not used due to too low SNR (e.g. DWD applies an AMF filter > 3.5 for single-monochromator Brewer or AMF > 4for double-monochromator Brewer to TOC values).
 These values were determined on the basis of long-term experience.
-We assume that the impact of straylight is less pronounced than for Koherent, because the first wavelength band of the BTS Solar is an average between 307 nm and 311 nm, where less straylight can be expected, than using the full spectrum until 305 nm for the least-square fit algorithm.
-Most likely the leastsquare fit algorithm of Koherent is more sensitive to biases at short wavelengths. - 425 The calibration of Koherent showed to be stable over to whole measurement campaign, however an offset was detectable.
-We assume that the large variation of 2.2% (k=1) from the instrument responsivities is based on the calibration difficulty of a lensbased telescope for an irradiance calibration.
-The alignment of the telescope-based system seems to be very sensitive on distances between the lamp and the collimating lenses and the angular orientation of the telescope.
+We assume that the impact of stray light is less pronounced than for Koherent, because the first wavelength band of the BTS-Solar is an average between 307 and 311 nm, where less stray light can be expected than using the full spectrum until 305 nm for the least-squares fit algorithm.
+Most likely the least-squares fit algorithm of Koherent is more sensitive to biases at short wavelengths.

+The calibration of Koherent proved to be stable over the whole measurement campaign; however an offset was detectable.
+We assume that the large variation of 2.2 % (k = 1) from the instrument responsivities is based on the calibration difficulty of a lens-based telescope for an irradiance calibration.
+The alignment of the telescope-based system seems to be very sensitive to distances between the lamp and the collimating lenses and the angular orientation of the telescope.